henryaddison/retrospectives-intro-presentation/slides.md

 This talk is focussed on agile retrospectives for a tech team on a project.

-But it doesn't have to be just devs on the same project.
+But they don't have to.

 --